rkaunismaa/NLP4HTML/README.md

 docker pull huggingface/transformers-pytorch-gpu

 This new container has been given the name hfpt_June21 ... fuck me ... that really should be July21 ... meh ...

+OK ... killed that, restarted with the correct name, with user root privileges, and was now able to install the MySQL connector to Visual Studio Code.
+Yay!

+## Saturday, July 22, 2023

+Still ongoing issues with the